Statements

 Co-hosting UNFCCC COP31: Opportunity for genuine partnership

-Pacific leaders should not be in a hurry to meet Australia’s demands when they have ignored ours for years Opinion piece by the Pacific Elders Voice This week the Australian Minister for Climate Change and Energy will fly to Fiji to meet with Pacific Climate Ministers to galvanise their support for Australia’s bid to co-host […]
+This week the Australian Minister for Climate Change and Energy will fly to Fiji to meet with Pacific Climate Ministers to galvanise their support for Australia’s bid to co-host the 2026 United Nations Climate Conference, COP31.

 AUKUS

-AUKUS: Climate Security overtaken by Defense The Pacific Elders’ Voice (PEV) expresses grave concerns about the recently announced AUKUS partnership presented as “deepening of long standing diplomatic, security and defense cooperation to meet the challenges of the future”.
-AUKUS signals greater militarisation by joining Australia to the networks of US military bases in the northern […]
+The Pacific Elders’ Voice (PEV) expresses grave concerns about the recently announced AUKUS partnership presented as “deepening of long standing diplomatic, security and defense cooperation to meet the challenges of the future”.

 No Fukushima Nuclear Discharge